elisehjohnson04/BIOL3070--Johnson-/Final.md

 also linked to worsening asthma symptoms (AAAAI).
 Poor air quality can impact those who suffer from asthma by causing their condition to worsen and trigger attacks (Tiotiu).
-The aim of this analysis is to determine if poor air quality is correlated to higher rates of asthma, as opposed to just worsening it.
-We hypothesized that air quality is correlated with asthma.
+The aim of this analysis is to determine if air quality affects the prevalence of adult asthma per state.
+We hypothesized that states with lower air quality would have higher rates of asthma in adults.
 We predicted that the states with the highest number of poor air quality days would also have the highest prevalence of asthma in adults.
+Figure one shows the percentage of poor air quality days compared with the percentage of adults with asthma.

 ``` r
 # Load the data